jmrmcode/Verticillium-wilt-Dataset/README.md

 This data release is provided in support of

-Juan M Requena-Mullor*, Mª del Mar Téllez, Jose M. García-Garrido, Pedro A García, Estefanía Rodríguez*.
+Juan M Requena-Mullor*, Jose M. García-Garrido, Pedro A García, Estefanía Rodríguez*.
 (Under review).
-"Climatic drivers of Verticillium wilt in olive".
+"Climatic drivers of Verticillium dahliae occurrence in Mediterranean olive-growing areas of southern Spain".

 First author*